andymeneely/squib/docs/dsl/avatar.rst

 .. warning::

     For implementation reasons, your vector image will be rasterized when mask is applied.
 If you use this with, say, PDF, the images will be embedded as rasters, not vectors.

-placeholder
-  default: ``nil``

-  if ``file`` does not exist, but the file pointed to by this string does, then draw this image instead.

-  No warning is thrown when a placeholder is used.

-  If this is non-nil, but the placeholder file does not exist, then a warning is thrown and no image is drawn.

-  Examples of how to use placeholders are below.

 crop_x
   default: ``0``